Updated: Nov 10

 Who do I trust to take care of me in the future?

 Keep in mind that every province and territory has different names and signing requirements for these documents.

-Even though LGBTQ+ couples can get married in Canada, many choose not to.
+Even though 2SLGBTQ+ couples can get married in Canada, many choose not to.
 In fact, according to the 2016 Canadian Census, two-thirds of same-sex couples in Canada weren’t married.